jaanga/jaanga.github.io/cookbook-html/templates/website-via-github-api2/readme.md

 ## Issues

+## Change log

+### 2016-09-27 ~ R2

+* Looking Good
+* Mostly solved:
+* 2016-08-16 ~ Custom center panel
+	* repos as 'pinterest' blocks
+	* Three most recent repos highlighted
+	* Add view all files
+	* Open page in new tab does what it says
-* 2016-08-04 ~ Add better menu display handling if n0 subfolders
+	* 2016-08-04 ~ Add better menu display handling if no subfolders
 	* 2016-08-04 ~ Breadcrumbs and files menu display/style still not totally clear
 	* 2016-08-03 ~ Errors reporting when certain scripts in readme iframes

-## Change log

 ### 2016-09-21 ~ Website via GitHub API2 R1